-20. LOANS AND BOROWINGS (continued)

-- 20.2 On July 9, 2019, the Group completed the offering of Sukuk, under the new program, with a total value of SR 1 billion with a tenor of 7 years and carrying an expected variable return to the Sukuk-holders of 6 months SIBOR plus 1.60% payable semi-annually.
+- 20.1 These represent borrowings obtained from commercial banks and other financial institutions by the Parent Company and its subsidiaries.
+These borrowings are in Saudi Riyals, Egyptian Pounds, Iranian Riyals, US Dollars, Algerian Dinar, Moroccan Dirham, Turkish Lira, United Arab Emirates Dirhams and Sudanese Pounds.
+Certain of these borrowings are secured by a charge on the property, plant and equipment of certain overseas subsidiaries.
+Certain loan agreements include covenants which, amongst other things, require certain financial ratios to be maintained.
+Some of the borrowings of subsidiaries are secured by corporate guarantees of the Parent Company.
+As at December 31, 2022, loans and borrowings include sharia-compliant financing facilities amounting to SR 7.2 billion (December 31, 2021: SR 7.1 billion). - 20.2 On July 9, 2019, the Group completed the offering of Sukuk, under the new program, with a total value of SR 1 billion with a tenor of 7 years and carrying an expected variable return to the Sukukholders of 6 months SIBOR plus 1.60% payable semi-annually.
 The Sukuk will mature on July 9, 2026.
-The issuance included SR 507 million of the previous Sukuk, that have been redeemed and exchanged to new program. - 20.3 Property, plant and equipment amounting to SR 133 million (December 31, 2020: SR 248 million) of certain overseas subsidiaries of the Group are pledged as collateral with commercial banks. - 20.4 Inventories amounting to SR 93 million (December 31, 2020: SR 98 million) of certain overseas subsidiaries of the Group are pledged as collateral with commercial banks.
+The issuance included SR 507 million of the previous Sukuk, that have been redeemed and exchanged to new program. - 20.3 Property, plant and equipment amounting to SR 147.5 million (December 31, 2021: SR 133 million) of certain overseas subsidiaries of the Group are pledged as collateral with commercial banks. - 20.4 Inventories amounting to SR 74.3 million (December 31, 2021: SR 93 million) of certain overseas subsidiaries of the Group are pledged as collateral with commercial banks.